Art of the State: Background

-In the previous year, Kerry Livgren and his newly formed group, AD, released their first album, Time Line.
-In the year following its release, Livgren was caught in a legal problem with his contract connection with Kansas, causing the band to make a decision.
-Unable to sell or perform their material in the Non-Christian Marketplace, AD had to release their newest records in the Christian Marketplace; a move that Livgren and the others never had expected would happen at first when the band was originally formed.
+In 1984, Kerry Livgren released Time Line, his second solo album, which was credited to Kerry Livgren/AD.
+The group AD was formally named by the end of the recording sessions.
+Because of contractual obligations to Kansas, Livgren was unable to market AD in the mainstream secular market.
+Due to Livgren's contractual obligations, AD could not be marketed in the mainstream secular market; after negotiations, Livgren received a waiver to perform with AD in the Christian rock market; This restriction became a hindrance to the band's commercial viability.

 Realizing the limited options, the group accepted the offer and began work on their next record, which contained songs relating in strictly Christian themes.
 Livgren also decided with the others that AD should receive full credit for the production of the album, rather than the album being split half and half for its creation.
 The tour for the band, unfortunately, was not as successful as intended, resulting in Warren Ham's departure from the band after the tour for Art of the State had ended.